Break Out Those Old Pot Prescriptions

 Now it's Santa Clara County's turn.
 Last Wednesday, the county ordered that cannabis sales would have to be delivery-only, except for people with medical marijuana cards and a doctor's prescription.

-A note on the county's Web site reads: "Non-medical cultivation, supply, and dispensing of cannabis are prohibited, with the exception of deliveries directly to residences.
+A note on the county's Web site reads: "Non-medical cultivation, supply, and dispensing of cannabis are prohibited, except for deliveries directly to residences.
 Dispensaries with a mixed clientele of both medical and non-medical customers can do in-person business only with medical customers."
 County officials did not respond to a request for comment.
 The County Board of Supervisors was scheduled to have an online meeting and hear from the public on Tuesday morning.
-James Anthony, a longtime cannabis attorney based in Oakland, said he didn't expect the board to make a decision quickly.
+James Anthony, a longtime cannabis attorney based in Oakland, said he didn't expect the board to decide quickly.

 As of Tuesday, local dispensaries, customers, and some of their shops' suppliers were mounting a pressure campaign to get Santa Clara to back off, just as San Francisco and Berkeley had done.
 A petition drive had collected more than 18,000 signatures, according to the campaign's leaders.
 Late Monday, three San Jose City Council members sent a letter to the county Public Health Office, asking it to rescind the ruling.